 Prerequisite: DFT105 with a grade of C or higher, or by permission of instructor.
-Civil Drafting I: Site Plan/Details applies principles of civil layout practice to CAD drafting assignments.
+This course applies principles of civil layout practice to CAD drafting assignments.
 Students are required to complete problems in surveying traverse and plotting techniques, and interpreting surveyor's notes to construct topographic layouts.
 Topics to be covered include landscape details, commercial building plat layout and a residential subdivision.
-Instruction is presented online mediated learning lectures, quizzes and drawing assignments.
+Instruction is presented online mediated learning lectures, guizzes and drawing assignments.